plentymarkets/plentyshop-pwa/README.md

 ## Support

-If you have any questions about this integration we will be happy to answer them on the `plentymarkets` channel of the [Vue Storefront Discord](http://discord.vuestorefront.io).
+If you have any questions about this integration we will be happy to answer them on the `plentymarkets` channel of the [alokai Discord](http://discord.vuestorefront.io).